Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Climb Base5 and Cliffhanger Climbing Gym.

 Similar to its sister location in the City of Vancouver (listed above), the Hive on the North Shore is a serious climbing facility that’s owned and operated by climbers.
 Its focus is on bouldering, so there’s no need for ropes, harnesses or climbing in partners.

-The drop-in rates at the Hive North Shore are around $30 (plus GST) for adults and $22 for youth as of the spring of 2024.
-A monthly pass for adults is $180, and around $1225 for the year.
-Memberships offering access to both the Vancouver and North Shore locations are also available.
+The drop-in rates at the Hive North Shore are around $32 (plus GST) for adults as of early 2026.
+A ten-class pass for adults is $280.
+Yearly memberships offering access to both the Vancouver and North Shore locations are also available.

 For more information click The Hive North Shore.